 Contributions (In your own words): I believe that in our changing digital age libraries are only growing in importance.
 They play a pivotal role as education and community centers for all.
 Now, more than ever, we need to think creatively to reach those who need the library most.
 I would like to utilize my unique background to continue to advance this trajectory and give back a little of what Northland has given me.

-* Serving Since January 2017 – 2020, 2018 Board Secretary
+* Serving Since January 2026

-Sarah Poweska – Ross Township Board Member
+Sarah Poweska (Vice President) – Ross Township Board Member

-* Serving Since 2004
+* Serving Since 2004 – 2026 Vice President, 2025 Secretary

-Casey Sample – Ross Township Board Member
+Casey Sample (Treasurer) – Ross Township Board Member

-* Serving Since 2016 – 2024 Secretary, 2023 Secretary, 2021 President, 2020 President, 2018 Treasurer
+* Serving Since 2016 – 2026 Treasurer, 2024 Secretary, 2023 Secretary, 2021 President, 2020 President, 2018 Treasurer

 Credentials: